XQ7777/SMARTPHONE_Study/README.md

 ### Timeline
 <br>
-You will spend around <b>2.5-3 hours</b> completing the study over the 7-day period.
+You will spend around <b>10-15 min </b> per day over 6 days to complete the study.
 <br>
 <br>
 <p align="center">You need to be <b><u>SWITCHED ON</u></b> during this study because</p>